 Budgeting is the method by which the SNAP unit's nonexempt income is used to determine financial eligibility, and benefit amount.
 Determine eligibility and benefit amount prospectively.

 Use the following definitions when determining eligibility and benefit amount for SNAP.

 - Best Estimate is a method used for anticipating the amount of future income.

 - Converting Income is a method used for converting income received less often than monthly to a monthly amount.

 - A fiscal month is a calendar month (first day of the month through the last day of the month).
-Every case is assigned to a group.
 Eligibility and benefit amount are based on facts from a case's fiscal month.
 All references to "month" refer to fiscal month.

 - Income Receipt Date is the date that is used when determining the amount of income received during the month.
 The income receipt date varies depending on the type of income.
 See WAG 13-02-00 for specific types of income receipt dates.